Aston Villa Hardcore: Incidents involving Aston Villa Hardcore

 On 14 January 2017, around 35 members of the Hardcore were issued with dispersal orders at The Angel Inn in Bilston, where around 55 had gathered before a 5:30pm EFL Championship match against Wolverhampton Wanderers at Molineux.
 The Angel Inn was ordered to stop serving drinks and nearby pubs told to lock their doors amid fears of violent disorder.
 The Midland Metro service was briefly disrupted as a tram was handed over to police for the purpose of transporting the fans out of the city.
 About 30 police officers, some with dogs, took part in the operation between 3pm and 5pm.
 In a statement, West Midlands Police said: “To be really clear, these were a group of people we strongly believed were together to cause trouble.”
 Villa lost the match 1–0, and Villa fans were criticised after destroying toilets in the away section of the stadium.

-On 12 August 2017 after Aston Villa's Championship match against Cardiff City F.C. at the Cardiff City Stadium, around 30 Villa Hardcore members attacked The Cornwall public house in the Grangetown area of the city where Cardiff supporters had gathered following the final whistle.
+On 12 August 2017, after Aston Villa's Championship match against Cardiff City F.C. at the Cardiff City Stadium, around 30 Villa Hardcore members attacked The Cornwall public house in the Grangetown area of the city where Cardiff supporters had gathered following the final whistle.
 In November 2017, South Wales Police released a statement saying 14 individuals had been arrested in connection with the incident and posted images of six more men they wished to speak to.
 On 10 December 2018, ten Villa fans received prison sentences varying between nine months and three years for their part in the pub brawl; three Cardiff supporters were also jailed.

+On 8 April 2025, the day before Villa's UEFA Champions League quarter final match against Paris Saint-Germain at the Parc des Princes, members of the Hardcore took part in a street fight with PSG's Kop of Boulogne (KoB) hooligan firm outside a bar in the Pigalle district of Paris.
+Video footage captured by eye-witnesses at the scene which was later posted online captured "a chaotic scene with punches, glasses, and chairs being hurled".